Avraham Cooper, MD

-One of the major goals of the Division of Pulmonary, Critical Care and Sleep Medicine is to prepare physicians for careers in academic medicine.
+One of the major goals of the Division of Pulmonary, Critical Care and Sleep Medicine is to prepare physicians for careers in academic medicine and to train future leaders in our field.
 The overall goal of our fellowship is to provide fellows with a complete well-rounded training program designed to enhance their clinical skills, scientific knowledge and provide the tools necessary to develop their research skills.

 A strength of our fellowship training program is the balance we provide in terms of clinical training, research opportunities and our educational curriculum.